nicol3chua/icp-bootcamp/Lab-Deploy-NodeJS-Helm.md

 3. Run the following commands to log in to the ICP CLI for your ICP Cluster.

   ```
-  cd /root

   cloudctl login -a https://<icp_master_ip>:8443 --skip-ssl-validation
   ```

-4. Enter `username: admin` and `password: admin` when prompted, and select the `mycluster Account`.
+4. Enter `username: admin` and `password: icp1nCl0ud` when prompted, and select the `mycluster Account` and select the `helm-lab` namespace.

 5. Run the following command to initialize the Helm CLI: